adobe/helix-deploy/AWS.md

 <img width="1184" alt="perm" src="https://github.com/bosschaert/helix-deploy/assets/226514/631bd526-2881-4adb-9463-4dd001de0049">

-Finally, to get access from the commandline to your AWS account you need to configure the AWS environment.
+Finally, to get access from the command line to your AWS account you need to configure the AWS environment.

 ```
 $ aws sts get-session-token